kaimibk/blog/_Intro_Data_Science/2019-09-25-Polynomial_Regression.md

 ## The Fundamental Goal of Regression

-Suppose we are given a set of inputs $$X$$&mdash;indicated by the set "A" in the figure&mdash;and a set of inputs $$Y$$&mdash;indicated by the set "B" in the figure.
+Suppose we are given a set of inputs $$X$$&mdash;indicated by the set "A" in the figure&mdash;and a set of outputs $$Y$$&mdash;indicated by the set "B" in the figure.
 The goal of regression analysis to discover the "mapping," $$f$$, which relates the two sets.

 ![alt text](https://provosta.files.wordpress.com/2013/03/bijection.png?w=600&h=322)